 Marklund Day School -- for students with Multi Needs

-The Marklund Day School is a non-public state-certified school located in Bloomingdale, Illinois, that provides a highly specialized education experience for students ages 3-21 with multiple disabilities.
+The Marklund Day School is a non-public state-certified school located in Bloomingdale and Elgin, Illinois, that provides a highly specialized education experience for students ages 3-21 with multiple disabilities.

 Marklund achieves this in a variety of ways:

 Comprehensive approach: Through a collaborative team of teachers, therapists, parents/guardians, and school district representatives, Marklund focuses on academic, cognitive, communication,